 ...

-5 to include these frequency arrangements and the results of these studies in one or more ITU-R Recommendations.
+5 to include these frequency arrangements and the results of these studies in one or more ITU-R Recommendations;

+6 to develop an ITU-R Recommendation providing technical measures regarding adjacent band compatibility between IMT systems operating below 1 518 MHz and MSS systems operating above 1 518 MHz.

 Reasons: Studies pertaining to adjacent band compatibility between MSS and IMT operating above and below 1 518 MHz respectively are ongoing in Europe.
 Amendment to Resolution 223 as proposed will ensure that these studies are concluded within ITU-R and the results captured in an ITU-R Recommendation.